mjg59/fcop/COC.md

  * **Behavior**.
 We define _behavior_ to include all and only observable actions of people, and to explicitly exclude any private thoughts, beliefs, ideas, attitudes, morals, and emotions.
  * **Civil**.
 We define civil individuals as individuals who, in our sole estimation, do not and will not engage in the following behaviors during _active participation_ or _inactive participation_: criminal offenses, _community sabotage_, or _professional sabotage_.
  * **Communication**.
 We define _communication_ as any transmission of information between people, including but not limited to verbal, written, electronic, pictorial, gestural, and tactile.
  * **Community**.
-We define our _community_ as a group of people with a shared professional interest that exists at some location (online or geographical) and within some span of time.
+We define the _community_ as a group of people with a shared professional interest that exists at some location (online or geographical) and within some span of time.
 The boundaries of the community are dictated by us, but cannot extend in space or time to any place where we do not have the actual or legal ability to impose FCOP-prescribed consequences on _violators_.
  * **Community Sabotage**.
 We define _community sabotage_ to be any behavior that does have or is intended to have the effect of harming the professional goals of the _community_, including but not limited to attempting to defund or blackball the _community_, attempting to disrupt or diminish the activities of the _community_, and authoring, spreading, or endorsing libel or slander about the _community_.
  * **Denigration**.
 We define _denigration_ as the _communication_ of the idea that any physical or mental characteristic of any person is superior or inferior to any other.
 This explicitly excludes communication of the idea that objective, falsifiable statements espoused by someone are inconsistent or unsupported or contradicted by data.
  * **Discrimination**.
 We define _discrimination_ as any favoritism shown or withheld to someone either on the basis of a stereotype or a non-community related group membership.